Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Introduction

 We then also show that a pure learning model, with $X^{*}_{u,i}$ as the only source of permanent unobserved heterogeneity, remains identified without making any distributional assumption.
-A crucial distinction from the general case is that, from the econometrician's perspective, this model is one of selection on observables only, as individual choices depend on beliefs about $X^{*}_{u,i}$ only through prior realized outcomes, choices and covariates.
-This feature allows us to build on insights from the interactive fixed effects literature, in particular \citet{freyberger2017non}, in order to establish identification.
+A crucial distinction from the previous case is that, from the econometrician's perspective, this model is one of selection on observables, as individual choices depend on beliefs about $X^{*}_{u,i}$ only through prior realized outcomes, choices and covariates.
+This simple but powerful insight allows us to build on results from the interactive fixed-effects literature to establish identification.

 We propose to estimate the model parameters using a sieve maximum likelihood estimator which we show to be consistent.
-We then focus on a general class of functionals of the model parameters, which includes as special cases economically relevant quantities, such as the predictable and unpredictable outcome variances.
-These variances can in turn be used to evaluate the relative importance of, e.g., uncertainty vs. heterogeneity in the overall lifecycle earnings variability - a question that has been the object of much interest in labor economics \citep[see, e.g., ][]{CHN05,HVY11,CH16,GSS19}.
+We then focus on a class of functionals of the model parameters, which includes as special cases economically relevant quantities, such as the predictable and unpredictable outcome variances.
+These variances can in turn be used to evaluate the relative importance of, e.g., uncertainty vs. heterogeneity in the overall lifecycle earnings variability - a question that has been the object of much interest in labor economics \citep[see, among others,][]{CHN05,HVY11,CH16,GSS19}.
 We show that, under mild regularity conditions, the resulting estimators are consistent and asymptotically normal.
-We implement our sieve maximum likelihood estimator using a profile likelihood based procedure.
+We implement our sieve maximum likelihood estimator using a profile likelihood-based procedure.
 Importantly for practical purposes, the resulting procedure only involves a modest computational cost.
 Monte Carlo simulation results further indicate that our estimator exhibits good finite-sample properties.

+Finally, we illustrate our approach with an application to ability learning in the context of occupational choice, using data from the National Longitudinal Survey of Youth 1997 (NLSY97).
+Our method allows us to investigate this question without relying on a measurement system for latent ability, while remaining very flexible regarding how workers choose their occupations.
+Estimation results indicate that the share of the variance of discounted future earnings that is forecastable by the individuals increases rapidly with accumulated work experience, consistent with workers learning about their productivity through their wages.
+Accounting for initially known latent productivity is also important in order to understand the dispersion of wages.